Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/3_getting_summery_and_keywords_of_pharagraphs.md

 ```

 - `can bart_sum.summarize` this is the action we are using to summarize text features.
--  in `summery = bart_sum.summarize(text, 20)` line we are calling the jaseci bart_sum.summerze action. the `text` variable has declared by yet not assigned a value to.
+-  in `summery = bart_sum.summarize(text, 20)` line we are calling the jaseci `bart_sum.summerize` action. the `text` variable has declared by yet not assigned a value to.
 We are going to get that value from the `scene node`.

 ### 4. Wrapping things up with the init walker